MaxCouling/SurveyHustle/README.md

   <li>
     <strong>Initialize the Database</strong>
     <p>During development, each developer will have their own local database.
-You'll need to create and initialise it before running the application.</p>
+You'll need to create and initialise it before running the application.
+It is a very, very good idea when running locally to delete your database and start a new one when pulling new changes, as database schema is subject to change.</p>
     <p><strong>Create the Database Tables</strong></p>
     <pre><code class="bash">flask shell
 </code></pre>